 Create and configure the Jira datasource in Elements Connect

-Create and configure the Connected items in Elements Connect to retrieve asset types, asset names and asset statuses from the “asset inventory” project
+Create and configure the connected custom fields in Elements Connect to retrieve asset types, asset names and asset statuses from the “asset inventory” project

-Associate the Connected items to a request type in the JSM portal
+Associate the Connected custom fields to a request type in the JSM portal

 Steps